Soubhik Deb

 News

-Mar 2, 2021 Gave a short talk on our paper PoSAT: Proof-of-Work Availability and Unpredictability, without the Work at Financial Cryptography and Data Security 2021!
+Mar 2, 2021 Gave a talk on our paper PoSAT: Proof-of-Work Availability and Unpredictability, without the Work at Financial Cryptography and Data Security 2021!
 The long video is available here.

 Feb 8, 2021 Preprint of our paper on Order-Fair Consensus in the Permissionless Setting is out!
 It will be great to hear your comments.